irinanita/cook-book/README.md

 Git and GitHub were use for version control.
 Commits where made at each important change, the goal was to keep them concise and relevant.

 ## Deployment
+* login into heroku `heroku login`
+* create a new empty app on Heroku as none was created before `heroku create`
+* rename app `heroku apps:rename cook-book-project`
+Run from App's Root.
+The empty Heroku Git repository is automatically set as a remote for your local repository.
+Check `git remote -v`

+* create a Procfile (instruction to Heroku as which file should be used as entry point to our app).
+The Procfile must live in your app’s root directory.
+* create a requirments.txt file `pip freeze > requirements.txt`  `sudo pip3 freeze --local > requirements.txt`
+* to deploy `git push heroku master`
 Deployed using Heroku